Page last updated 09/09/2017

 Food Court – Adanti Student Center, 10:30 a.m. – 2:30 p.m.

-Menu details can be found here.
+Menu details to be published in March.
 Cash payment preferred

 At the end of the day, we need time for the last teams to pick up their scores and meet with the Head Judge or Problem Captain.
 We double check the scores for errors.
 We take this part of our job very seriously and have a dedicated team which works hard to make sure that the results are correct.
 Thank you in advance for your patience awaiting the start of our closing ceremonies.